riedlc/CSSL-Site/index.md

 <div class="wrap page-lead-content">
  <h1>Collaborative Social Systems Lab</h1>
         <h2>At Northeastern's Network Science Institute.</h2>
-        <a href="https://mmistakes.github.io/skinny-bones-jekyll/getting-started/" class="btn-inverse">Start Using Skinny Bones</a> &nbsp; or &nbsp; <a href="https://github.com/mmistakes/skinny-bones-jekyll" class="btn-inverse">View on GitHub</a>
       <p>The Collaborative Social Systems Lab, directed by Christoph Riedl, explores collaboration in distributed environments: how can individuals solve challenging global tasks in social networks from only local, distributed interactions?
 We use agent-based modeling, conduct lab and field experiments, and analyze large datasets to study how networked interactions influences human behavior, strategies, and success.</p>
 	  </div>